alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - The deployment will take around 10 minutes to complete

 ## 8. Deploy Web Application Servers (Gitlab and HackMD)
-- Note: Before deploying the Linux Servers ensure that you've allowed GitLab Community Edition to be programmatically deployed within the Azure Portal.
+- **NB.: Before deploying the Linux Servers ensure that you've allowed GitLab Community Edition to be programmatically deployed within the Azure Portal.**
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `secure_research_environment/sre_deploy_scripts/06_create_web_application_servers/` directory of the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
 - Run the `./Create_Web_App_Servers.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
 - The deployment will take a few minutes to complete

-### Configure GitLab Server
+### Test GitLab Server
 - GitLab is fully configured by the `Create_Web_App_Servers.ps1` deployment script
 - There is a built-in `root` user, whose password is stored in the SRE KeyVault (see SRE config file for KeyVault and secret names).
 - You can test Gitlab independently of the RDS servers by connecting to `<sre-subnet-data-prefix>.151` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG <sre-id> Research Users` security group.

-### Configure HackMD Server
+### Test HackMD Server
 - HackMD is fully configured by the `Create_Web_App_Servers.ps1` deployment script
 - You can test HackMD independently of the RDS servers by connecting to `<sre-subnet-data-prefix>.152:3000` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<sre-id> Research Users` security group.